Neural network embeddings recover value dimensions from psychometric survey items on par with human data: Conclusion

 \section{Conclusion}

 We introduced our methodological advancement of SQuID and show with the example of the PVQ-RR that it allows an embedding approach to reach performance on par with human data in extracting latent value dimensions according to several evaluation metrics.
 We envision many new directions of research to emerge from psychometric approaches to AI.
-As one example, our approach allows for a systematic and rigorous investigation of potential cultural biases contained in LLMs: \citet{schwartzMeasuringRefinedTheory2022} confirmed their theories of value orientations with data from 49 different cultures using translated questionnaires.
+As one example, our approach allows for a systematic and rigorous investigation of potential cultural biases contained in LLMs: \citet{schwartzMeasuringRefinedTheory2022} confirmed their theories across 49 countries using translated questionnaires.
 We see an exciting opportunity to use our approach and MDS configurations on the level of those individual countries to systematically assess closeness or distance of an LLM to certain cultural value orientations quantitatively by computing congruence coefficients and other error metrics.
-Generally, working on the embedding level as we propose is limiting sources of potential methodological biases stemming from token extraction strategies that are necessary when working with generated text instead.
+Working on the embedding level, as we propose, limits sources of potential methodological biases like token extraction strategies that are necessary when working with generated text instead.

 The fundamental difference between human rater judgments and neural embeddings as data sources raises important questions about what each captures.
 Human ratings reflect conscious, individual self-assessment assumed to be influenced by the traits to be measured.
 In contrast, embeddings represent semantic relationships derived from statistical regularities in language use learned from vast text corpora by neural models.
 That these two data sources converge to produce similar psychometric structures (R² of 0.55, fair congruence coefficients) suggests that they nevertheless tap into shared underlying semantic spaces.
 The 45\% of variance not explained by our linear model could stem from genuine differences in what the two data types measure, psychometric noise in human responses (e.g. response styles, measurement error) or systematic biases in language model training data.
 Future research should decompose this unexplained variance to better understand the complementary information each data source provides.